How secure is U.S. voting, anyway?

 Antiquated voting machines, lack of well-distributed government funding and GOP resistance to address Russian influence have prevented any national progress towards securitization in the last two years.
 Although she avoids speculation as to how vulnerable the country remains in this upcoming election, Halpern has doggedly worked to illuminate weaknesses in the election system and vulnerabilities in voter data.

 In an interview with The Campus, Halpern discussed Russian tactics in election meddling, what the U.S. is (or rather, isn’t) doing to counteract foreign influence and how Vermont stacks up in terms of its own voting security measures.
-Her responses were edited for flor and clarity.
+Her responses were edited for flow and clarity.

 What are Russia’s different strategies in its hacking endeavors?